Muay Thai vs Muay Boran

 3. Muay Thai has weight classes, minimal protection requirements, and a rule structure.

-4. Muay Boran, as a traditional combat form, has no rules, weight classes.
+4. Muay Boran, as a traditional combat form, has no rules or weight classes.

 5. Muay Boran traditionally used hemp rope tied around the hands and arms.